Majorana Tensor Decomposition: A unifying framework for decompositions of fermionic Hamiltonians to Linear Combination of Unitaries: Majorana Tensor Decomposition Framework

 \subsection{MTD-$L^4$ decomposition}

+Here we start with a novel LCU decomposition, \gls{MTD}-$L^4$, that has not been suggested before.
 The idea behind the \gls{MTD}-$L^4$ decomposition is representing unitaries as products of four unitaries that are first degree polynomials of Majoranas, thus having $L=4$.
 A way of writing this decomposition that conserves the spin-symmetry in Eq.~\eqref{eq:el_ham} is

 where

 for $x=0,1$.
 Here, we skip the $\hat H_1$ part since there is a known optimal treatment of this part, and it will be discussed with other fermionic LCU decomposition techniques in Sec.~\ref{sec:ferm}.
 Note that real orbital rotations $\hat U$'s [Eq.~\eqref{eq:real_rot}] do not introduce Majoranas with different $x$ or $\sigma$ indices: